aelred/graql-haskell-blog/README.md

 In this blog post you'll get a quick introduction to the Graql query language and to Haskell, no prior knowledge required!
-If you want to try running the examples, this whole blog post is also valid Haskell code and can be found here [PUT A LINK HERE DON'T FORGET FELIX]
+If you want to try running the examples, the blog post itself is also valid Haskell code and can be found [here](http://github.com/aelred/haskell-graql-blog) in the file `README.md`.
+You'll need to install [Stack](https://www.haskellstack.org/) and then run `stack ghci` to load the example.

 For `haskell-graql` a lot of the work was already done for me - we have a REPL, `graql.sh` (the Graql shell) that can be passed a query string and will output